 As a card game which has been around since 19th century, poker has evolved several times.
 It is only normal, after all, that players want to learn new ways to beat their opponents and to improve different aspects of their game such as strategic thinking, bluffing, learning how to read their opponents and so on… The most entertaining way to learn about all of this is to just watch streams on popular platforms such as Twitch, where a lot of professional players show their skills and narrate their thinking process, so as to help others understand everything.
-But streams are not available all the time, so the next best thing are the books.
+Streams are not available all the time, but don’t just give up and go play bingo at 888!
+The next best thing are books.
 The good old books offer even more information on specific situations, hands, odds in which you should fold, even if at the cost of the entertainment factor.

 One of the most useful poker books for me is The Theory of Poker by David Sklansky.
 It is a book that will without any doubt teach you how to bluff and not be too obvious, as well as when to do it without any risk of being exposed.
 It also elaborates on why it is important to deceive your opponents.
 I liked how the book explains the power of powerplaying and the power of bullying your opponents into plays.
 Reading hands is another great skill this books attempts to teach its readers, even though it is by far the most difficult one.